Mining for Strong Gravitational Lenses with Self-supervised Learning: Methods

-We train our linear classifiers in Pytorch~\citep{pytorch} using a binary cross entropy loss function with LBFGS optimization.
-Our final model is the epoch that achieves the most number of true positives in the top 1139 predictions on the validation set, as explained in the previous section.
-The simplicity of the model and the low dimensionality of the representations allows for training to proceed rapidly on a single CPU in a straightforward single-batch gradient descent, and training on 4.5 million samples only requires a few minutes on a CPU compared to many hours on multiple GPUs in a supervised CNN setup.
+We train our linear classifiers in PyTorch~\citep{pytorch} using a binary cross-entropy loss function with LBFGS optimization.
+Our final model is the epoch that achieves the largest number of true positives in the top 1139 predictions on the validation set, as explained in the previous section.
+The simplicity of the model and the low dimensionality of the representations allows for training to proceed rapidly on a single CPU in a straightforward single-batch gradient descent, and training on the 4.5 million samples of the 1:4000 training set only requires 5-10 minutes on a CPU (45s per epoch), compared to many hours on multiple GPUs in a supervised CNN setup.
 This has the potential for a significant impact beyond the strong lens classifier application demonstrated here.
-Rather than requiring both the access to computational facilities to host the full image dataset and perform multi-GPU training, and the machine learning expertise to train complicated CNN models in parallel, self-supervised representation learning reduces the problem to one that can be solved with minimal compute resources and computational background, opening the door to crowd-sourced ``citizen science'' efforts like those employed for galaxy morphology studies (e.g., \cite{GZ1, GZ2}).
+Rather than requiring both the access to computational facilities to host the full image dataset and perform multi-GPU training, and the machine learning expertise to train complicated CNN models in parallel, self-supervised representation learning reduces the problem to one that can be solved with minimal computing resources and computational background, opening the door to crowd-sourced ``citizen science'' efforts like those employed for galaxy morphology studies (e.g., \cite{GZ1, GZ2}).

-\subsubsection{Fine-Tuned Self-Supervised Classification}
+\subsubsection{Fine-tuned Self-supervised Classification}